blanfried/Oso-Tech/content/english/_index.md

       content1 : "[Subscribe to This Plan](/plans/)"
       content2 : "[Choose Your Template](/templates/)"
-      content3 : "We'll Ask For Some Additional Information" content4 : "Your Site is Ready in 1-2 Months!"
+      content3 : "We'll Ask For Some Additional Information" content4 : "Your Site is Ready Within !"

   how_works2:
     - name : "Website Management"